Fast freestylers have a powerful catch and an early vertical forearm. Here is an awesome drill to help you do both.

 Today Stickels stopped by to share one of his favorite freestyle drills for sprinters, something called the “Retraction drill.”

 It’s designed to promote an early vertical forearm, something even freestylers of the non-sprinting variety need to work on.
+If you are looking to improve your freestyle stroke technique, this drill will help you get there.

 “It’s designed to reinforce EVF by keeping the elbow in front of the head as the recovery arm comes over,” says Stickels.